You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 If you’d like to work in a traditional setting, some good examples of semi-retirement jobs that allow you to travel include:

 - ESL teacher: Love education?
-Travel the world and teach English.
+Semi-retire and travel the world while teaching English.

 - Park ranger: Passionate about nature?
 Work at national parks.